informational alert

 6. 6.
 Construction, alteration or reconstruction of any portion of tender houses not greater than 200 square feet in area and with a height of not more than 75 percent of the width of the float or 15 feet from the level of the float deck, whichever is less, to the highest point of the structure.

-8. EXCEPTION: Electrical permits are required for the connection of a relocated boathouse or tender house structure to electrical service at the new location.
+8. Exception: Electrical permits are required for the connection of a relocated boathouse or tender house structure to electrical service at the new location.

-9. The owner/operator of the moorage must provide an updated moorage map as required by Section 28.05.010 reflecting the new location of the relocated boathouse and the distance between the boathouse and adjacent structures and must send a notice of the relocation, including separation distances after the relocation, to the Director.
+9. The owner/operator of the moorage must provide an updated moorage map as required by Section 28.05.010 reflecting the new location of the relocated boathouse and the distance between the boathouse and adjacent structures and must send a notice of the relocation, including separation distances after the relocation, to the City Administrator.

 10. 8.
 Temporary relocation of an existing floating structure from its normal mooring site for dredging or other maintenance work to the moorage or to facilitate the permitted move of other floating structures, provided the floating structure is returned to its normal mooring site and provide the final distance between floating structures is the same as previously existed prior to the temporary move.

-11. EXCEPTION: Electrical permits are required for the reconnection of floating structures moved under the provisions of this paragraph.
+11. Exception: Electrical permits are required for the reconnection of floating structures moved under the provisions of this paragraph.

 12. 9.
 Other work as exempted by the Specialty Codes.